cdchu2/full-body-segmentation/README.md

-# seg-n-detect
+# full-body-segmentation

-EZ way to do segmentation and object detection with sm_model + YOLO
+EZ way to do segmentation full body with segmentation_models